18F/product-guide/_pages/discover/users.md

 - Debrief after each session and adjust your research plan as needed.

-- Validate qualitative findings with quantitative data when possible, while being mindful of PRA regulations when gathering data from the public.
+- Validate qualitative findings with quantitative data when possible, while being mindful of Paperwork Reduction Act (PRA) regulations when gathering data from the public.

 - Ask your partner if there have been any previous efforts in this area, and seek out any resulting reports, findings, or raw data.